dimsemenov/PhotoSwipe/website/documentation/getting-started.md

 		// You may add more properties here and use them.
-		// For example, demo gallery uses "author" property, which is used in caption.
+		// For example, demo gallery uses "author" property, which is used in the caption.
 		// author: 'John Doe'

 	},